Examples

 Note

-In example number 4 we will dig a little deeper and include those aspects, even Service Scaling and Load Balancing.
+In example number 4, we will explore these aspects further, including Service Scaling and Load Balancing.

 1.1.
 Basic OOP Relations

-The hosting service offers the customer to buy (add, delete) domains and manage the domains DNS host entries (add, update, delete).
+The hosting service allows customers to buy (add, delete) domains and manage their domains’ DNS host entries (add, update, delete).

 - Customer